lukso-network/docs/docs/standards/accounts/lsp17-contract-extension.md

 While contracts can deploy and customize their own extensions, many smart contracts **share almost the same logic** for certain functions.
 In this case, the same extensions can be re-used by different contracts supporting LSP17.

-For example, **_smart contract A & B_** are two independant contracts that implement different functions but share the same logic for verifying signatures.
+For example, **_smart contract A & B_** are two independent contracts that implement different functions but share the same logic for verifying signatures.
 Therefore, they can use the same extension for signature validation for the `isValidSignature(..)` function.

 ![Two contracts sharing the same LSP17 Extension](/img/standards/lsp17/ShareExtension.jpeg)